ivoherre/my-first-repo/README.md

 # my-first-repo
-I love cats and burgers, I live in Passaic NJ all my life I would love to live in the city one day
+I love cats and burgers, I live in Passaic NJ all my life.
+I would love to live in the city one day like NYC or downtown Houston.
+I love having my hair long but when summer comes I usually cut it then regret it